miguelalba96/COVID19-detection/README.md

 ## Models
 All models train in this repository use Tensorflow 2.0.1
 * `conv_nets` package contains the models and custom layers
+* Low level API will be supported in the future

 ## Training and evaluation
 * The custom CNN training loop accepts subclassed models, functional and sequential constructions.